 Multiple Sclerosis, also known as MS, is a chronic disease of the central nervous system, for example in your brain, spinal cord, and optic nerves.
 In MS your immune system attacks the outside layer of your nerve fibers which causes communication problems between the brain and the rest of your body.
 In time, Multiple Sclerosis may cause permanent damage or deterioration of your nervous system.
-About 1 million people in the United States have been diagnosed with this terrible disease and every day new cases are added.
+About 1 million people in the United States are diagnosed with this terrible disease, and every day new cases are added.
 That’s why it’s so important to know (early stage) symptoms, because the sooner you recognize it, the sooner you can get treated.

 Warning Signs of Multiple Sclerosis